AdnanGhani07/multi-user-blog/README.md

 # Full-Stack Blogging Platform

-This repository contains the submission for the Full-Stack Blogging Platform.
-It is a modern, full-stack, type-safe blogging application built with a type-safe, end-to-end stack featuring Next.js 15, tRPC, Drizzle ORM, and PostgreSQL.
+A modern, full-stack, type-safe blogging application built with a type-safe, end-to-end stack featuring Next.js 15, tRPC, Drizzle ORM, and PostgreSQL.
 The application allows for complete management of blog posts and categories, with a focus on code quality, clean architecture, and modern development practices.

 **Live Deployment Link:** [https://multi-user-blog-iota.vercel.app/](https://multi-user-blog-iota.vercel.app/)